 March 2022 – ongoing

-Impossible Perspectives is a multi-year research and artist development project, which will culminate in a site-wide exhibition at Tatton Park in the coming years.
+Impossible Perspectives is a multi-year research and artist development project, which will culminate in a site-wide exhibition at Tatton Park in 2025.

-Impossible Perspectives Lab is a new UK artist residency programme for Tatton Park.
-Produced by Abandon Normal Devices, commissioned by Abandon Normal Devices and Cheshire East Council as part of SHIFT.
-Supported with public funds from Arts Council England, with additional support from the Italian Cultural Institute in London.
+Impossible Perspectives is an artist development programme with Tatton Park.
+Commissioned and produced by Abandon Normal Devices and Cheshire East Council as part of SHIFT.
+Supported by Art Fund and public funds from Arts Council England, with additional support from the Italian Cultural Institute in London.